vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Is it possible to skip the landing page?

-Skipping the landing page is reserved for special cases, where displaying it is not possible.
+Only in special cases, where displaying it is not possible.

 This feature has to be specially enabled by Vipps for eligible sale units:
 The sale units must be whitelisted by Vipps.